omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

                 * R: returns the name of the selected ned type as a string.
                 * ATTR: nedName : the NED module type as a string
                 * ATTR: acceptedTypes : filter for the enumeration of types.
-Expects a binary OR (|) of the following values: NedTypeChooser.MODULE, NedTypeChooser.SIMPLE_MODULE, NedTypeChooser.COMPOUND_MODULE, NedTypeChooser.MODULEINTERFACE, NedTypeChooser.CHANNEL,
+Expects a binary OR (|) of the following values: `NedTypeChooser.MODULE, NedTypeChooser.SIMPLE_MODULE, NedTypeChooser.COMPOUND_MODULE, NedTypeChooser.MODULEINTERFACE, NedTypeChooser.CHANNEL,
-                NedTypeChooser.CHANNELINTERFACE, NedTypeChooser.NETWORK.
+                NedTypeChooser.CHANNELINTERFACE, NedTypeChooser.NETWORK`.

   <nedTypeChooser x:id="channelType"
        acceptedTypes="NedTypeChooser.CHANNEL"/>